Karabo-Mathibela/Simple-Java-Calculator/README.md

 # How to Run
 Make sure you have Java Development Kit (JDK) installed on your system.

+The class does not have a 'Main()' method, so make sure to create an instance in your own main method to execute

 Clone this repository:
   - https://github.com/Karabo-Mathibela/Simple-Java-Calculator.git